 Wine Cooler vs Refrigerator: What’s best for your collection?

 Few topics in the world of wine are as multi-dimensional as wine storage.
-The ambient temperature, relative humidity, and levels of light touching the bottle while in storage impact not only how well the contents stay unspoiled, but also how quickly and effectively a wine ages.
-For the wine lover looking to build their collection, establishing a dedicated storage location such as a wine cooler or a corner in the kitchen refrigerator becomes an important consideration.
-A refrigerator will certainly chill your wine for you.
-But is it just as good as a wine cooler in terms of doing what’s best for your wine?
+So, what is the big deal of a wine cooler vs refrigerator?
+The ambient temperature, relative humidity, and levels of light touching the bottle while in storage impact not only how well the contents stay unspoiled, but also aging.
+Looking to build a wine collection?
+Establishing a dedicated location such as a wine cooler or refrigerator becomes an important consideration.
+A refrigerator will chill wine for you.
+But, is it on par with a wine cooler?
+What is best for wine?
 Let’s take a closer look at the benefits and drawbacks of a wine cooler vs refrigerator.

-A wine cooler is similar to a refrigerator.
-However, their design allow them to preserve wines for short- to middle-term storage.
-(As opposed to a wine cellar used for a long-term storage solution).
+Wine coolers are similar to refrigerators.
+However, their design allow them to preserve wines for short to middle-term storage.
+Opposite, a wine cellar used for long-term storage.
 You’ll find models with wooden racks and others with metal, models with wheels and others with adjustable feet as a more permanent solution.
-Mostly, wine coolers have a double-paned glass door that serves to insulate and preserve the stable temperature within the unit.
-Yet you can see the attractive bottles from the outside.
+Mostly, wine coolers have a glass door that serves to insulate and preserve the stable temperature within the unit.
+Yet show attractive bottles from the outside.back to menu ↑

 Stable, Precise Temperature